GunelMC/boris-bikes/README.md

 #### Challenge 6: Passing your first Unit Test

 Created a new file inside lib directory for DockingStation class, and defined the class.
 Used 'require <file>' to link the file to the spec file.

+#### Challenge 7: Back to the feature

+Run the following feature_test from Irb:

+3.0.0 :003 > docking_station.release_bike

+Error: NoMethodError (undefined method `release_bike' for #<DockingStation:0x00007fb9fca8f490>)

+**'what is the error telling me to do next?'**

+To define 'release_bike' method inside my newly created DockingStation class so we can use it with its instances